webnuswp/modern-events-calendar-lite/README.md

 ## Changelog

+### 5.8.5 – 21 July 2020
+- Added: Booking button to all skins and ability to open the booking button in modal window (pro)
+- Added: An ability to change subject and content of notifications per event (pro)
+- Added: %%book_datetime%% placeholder to show book date and time together (pro)
+- Improved: The %%book_date%% and %%book_time%% placeholders (pro)
+- Hide: Subtotal in WooCommerce checkout for orders created by MEC (pro)
+- Fixed Number of attendees in added bookings from backend (pro)
+- Fixed Showing times of same day events in some situations
+- Fixed Expired events and “Show only one Ocuurrence option”
+- Fixed Showing an invalid sold out label (pro)
+- Fixed SEO Schema

 ### 5.8.0 – 15 July 2020
 - Added: Booking shortcode to include booking module for certain events into any WP page / posts (pro)